 Green Dot is a new bioscience social enterprise based in Cottonwood Falls, Kansas.
 The company is introducing the market’s first compostable elastomeric bioplastic, GDH-B1.
 Unlike most compostable bioplastics, GDH-B1 is a soft rubber-like material that’ss pliable and durable.
 Green Dot is placing this pioneering compostable bioplastic in the hands of millions of consumers with innovative products for stylish consumers.

-Green Dot’s bioplastic offers a superior alternative to petroleum based soft plastics.
-GDH-B1 is made from renewable plant based sources.
+Green Dot’s compostable elastomeric bioplastic offers a superior alternative to petroleum-based soft plastics.
+GDH-B1 is made from renewable plant-based sources.
 It has been tested by NSF International to be safe from phthalates, BPA, cadmium and lead.
 GDH-B1 is the only soft elastomeric plastic verified to meet U.S. (ASTM D6400) and E.U.
 (EN13432) standards for compostability.
-The bioplastic’ss unique chemistry offers a lower carbon footprint and reduced greenhouse gas emissions.
+The bioplastic’s unique chemistry offers a lower carbon footprint and reduced greenhouse gas emissions.

 Green Dot serves both the plastics industry and style-conscious consumers who want to protect the Earth, not pollute it with enduring waste.
 Green Dot aspires to improve the environment in which we live, by building a more sustainable world through renewable bio-based resins and promoting their use through invention, creation and research so everyone can contribute to a more sustainable world.